Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 PS> Connect-AzAccount
 ```

-If the account / service principal has access to multiple tenants (subscriptions), ensure that the `Get-AzContext` cmdlet returns the correct subscription:
+If the account/service principal has access to multiple tenants (subscriptions), ensure that the `Get-AzContext` cmdlet returns the correct subscription:

 ```powershell
 PS> Get-AzContext